Repost from 2015-2016. Edited, updated, and corrected.

-I will come back to the last of these, tithe and give offerings above the tithe, in just a moment, but before I do I need to write a bit about how I looked at life in general.
+I will come back to the last of these, tithe and give offerings, in just a moment, but before I do I need to write a bit about how I looked at life in general.

 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.

 I knew God had saved me and called me to the ministry.
-For every church I ever pastored I believed God led me to that specific church.
+For every church I ever pastored, I believed God led me to that specific congregation.
 It is important to understand this point because this line of thinking permeated my entire thought process.

 When a small church came calling and wanted me to be their pastor, I never concerned myself with how much they could pay me.
-I thought, “If God wants me to pastor this church he will make a way for me to do it.”
+I thought, “If God wants me to pastor this church, he will make a way for me to do it.”
 As a result, I developed a willingness to live in poverty if it meant doing what God had called me to do.
-No matter how much suffering and difficulty it caused my family, the only thing that was important was being in the center of the will of God.
-I now see that God’s will was actually my own will and that the passivity that led me to “wait on God” wreaked financial havoc in our lives, a havoc from which we have not recovered to this day.
+No matter how much suffering and difficulty it caused me or my family, the only thing that was important was being in the center of the will of God.
+I now see that God’s will was actually my own will and that the passivity that led me to “wait on God” wreaked financial havoc in our lives – such that we have not recovered from to this day.

 I did work secular jobs on and off over the years.
 Pumped gas.
 Sold insurance.
 Delivered newspapers.
 Managed restaurants.
 I always made significantly more money in the world.
 I viewed these jobs as a means to an end.
 Out of the 25 years I was in the ministry, I worked secular jobs for about 7 years.

 Even when I worked a secular job, I still worked full-time at whatever church I was pastoring.
 I was of the opinion that every pastor should be full-time regardless of whether he had a secular job.
-I was taught this way of thinking in Bible college and it was a drove me to burn the candle at both ends for most of the time I spent in the ministry.
-When I was wasn’t working a secular job, I would take the extra time I had and devote it to the church.
-Either way, I was a consummate workaholic, rarely taking a day off or taking a vacation.
+I was taught this way of thinking in Bible college, and it drove me to burn the candle at both ends for most of the time I spent in the ministry.
+When I wasn’t working a secular job, I would take the extra time I had and devote it to the church.
+Either way, I was a consummate workaholic, rarely taking a day off or going on a vacation.

 Keeping the church going so it could be a light on a hill in the community was very important.
 My personal finances and well-being didn’t matter.
-All to Jesus, All to Jesus, All to Him I freely give...the song went and I was quite willing to give everything to make sure the work of God continued on (and I taught my children to do the same).
+All to Jesus, All to Jesus, All to Him I freely give . . . the song went, and I was quite willing to give everything to make sure the work of God continued on (and I taught my children to do the same).
 We tithed.
 We gave love offerings.
 We supported missionaries.
 We gave money to people who were poorer than we were.
 We gave cars, appliances, computers, and clothing to people in the church.
 We sold household goods so we could give the money to missionaries, evangelists, or help with some need in the church.
-We were givers…and we shouldn’t have been.
+We were givers . . . and, quite frankly, we shouldn’t have been.

-About year 20 in the ministry I began to see how foolish this kind of thinking was.
-I started looking around and I noticed that while I was busy sacrificing and giving most other Christians were busy building their kingdom on earth.
+About year 20 in the ministry, I began to see how foolish this kind of thinking was.
+I started looking around and I noticed that while I was busy sacrificing and giving, most other Christians were busy building their kingdoms on earth.
 They were buying houses, land, and cars, contributing to their child’s college fund, and preparing for retirement.
-I was living in the here-and-now; with no thought of tomorrow, no thought of retirement.
+I was living in the here-and-now, with no thought of tomorrow, no thought of retirement.
 I had planned to die with my boots on.
 I realized I had been a fool.
 I came to see that neither God, Jesus, nor the church was going to take care of me or my family.
 (I was still a Christian and a pastor when I came to this conclusion.)
 If the church didn’t care about my financial well-being while I was their pastor, they sure as hell weren’t going to care about it when I retired.
-(I could tell numerous stories of pastors and their families who were left destitute by churches who promised to care for them when they were old)
+I could tell numerous stories of pastors and their families who were left destitute by churches who promised to care for them when they were old.

-After realizing the error of our ways, the first thing we did was stop tithing.
+After realizing the error of my way, the first thing I did was stop tithing.
 If the church couldn’t pay me a living wage it made no sense to give money to the church so I could have less of an unlivable wage.
-The second thing we did was that Polly went to work so we could have a better income and health/dental/life insurance.
-By the time we made this decision I was already starting to have health problems.
+The second thing we did was make a decision that Polly would go to work so we could have a better income and health/dental/life insurance.
+By the time we made this decision, I was already starting to have health problems.

-Decades of living at the bottom of the economic ladder have hurt my wife and I greatly.
+Decades of living at the bottom of the economic ladder have hurt my wife and me greatly.
 Low or no wages means a lower social security check when we retire.
-I never had a retirement program so there is no extra money come retirement.
-We will have to adjust and try to make it on social security.
-Hopefully, Polly will be able to work for another 10-12 years and perhaps my in-my-head-book will become a reality and make it to the top of the New York Times bestseller list.
+I never had a retirement program, so there is no extra money now that I have retired.
+When Polly retires in a couple of years, we will have to adjust and try to make it on social security.
+Maybe my 2021 book will become a reality and make it to the top of the New York Times bestseller list.
+One can always hope, right?
 All we know to do is move forward and do what we can.
 We have no choice but to play the cards we’ve been dealt.
 Hindsight is a great teacher, but it can’t undo a lifetime of ignorance and stupidity in the name of God.